Decolonization: Language policy

 From the perspective of language policy (or language politics), "linguistic decolonization" entails the replacement of a colonizing (imperial) power's language with a given colony's indigenous language in the function of official language.
 With the exception of colonies in Eurasia, linguistic decolonization did not take place in the former colonies-turned-independent states on the other continents ("Rest of the World").
-The persistent absence of linguistic decolonization is known as linguistic imperialism.

-Settled populations

-Decolonization is not an easy matter in colonies with large settler populations, particularly if they have been there for several generations.
-When settlers remain in former colonies after independence, colonialism is ongoing and takes the form of settler colonialism, which is highly resistant to decolonisation.
+Linguistic imperialism is the imposition and enforcement of one dominant language over other languages, and one response to this form of imperialism is linguistic decolonization.